 Francis H. Fletcher

 Francis Fletcher and the men of the 54th Massachusetts finally got paid in September 1864.
-He was promoted to sergeant -- the highest position open to black soldiers -- and mustered out on Aug.
+He won a promotion to sergeant — the highest position open to black soldiers.
+He then mustered out after the war ended, on Aug.
 20, 1865.